AnggaR96s/Reforestation/README.md

-## Why was the broom late for the meeting?
-He overswept.
+## I have kleptomania, but when it gets bad, I take something for it.